StefanDeWolfe/PythonProjects/README.md

 They are probably not adhering to any code standard, as I wrote most of them at different times and generally for myself, rather than for public viewing.
 But they are listed here if you are interested.

-I'll put more formally portfolio projects in a folder labled as such, and personal projects in a folder with that name.
+I'll put more formal portfolio projects in a folder labled as such, and personal projects in a folder with that name.

 # Portfolio Projects